LGBTQ rights in South Australia: Hate crime laws

-Conversion therapy
+Conversion therapy ban

-As of March 2022, there are no laws banning conversion therapy within South Australia.
-However bills have been introduced at various times to legally ban conversion therapy, but never pass into law.
+In October 2024, the Conversion Practices Prohibition Act 2024 was passed explicitly banning sexual orientation and gender identity conversion therapy practices on individuals.
+The law went into legal effect on April 1, 2025.

 Intersex rights

 In March 2017, representatives of Androgen Insensitivity Syndrome Support Group Australia and Organisation Intersex International Australia participated in an Australian and Aotearoa/New Zealand consensus "Darlington Statement" by intersex community organizations and others.
 The statement calls for legal reform, including the criminalization of deferrable intersex medical interventions on children, an end to legal classification of sex, and improved access to peer support.

-Since 1 August 2017, South Australia's Equal Opportunity Act has included anti-discrimination protections specific to intersex people.
+Since 1 August 2017, South Australia's Equal Opportunity Act 1984 has included anti-discrimination protections specific to intersex people, under amendments made by the Statutes Amendment (Gender Identity and Equity) Act 2016.
 South Australia is one of just three states or territories to have such measures in their local laws, the other jurisdictions being Tasmania and the Australian Capital Territory.

 Besides male and female, South Australia birth certificates and identification documents are available with a "non-binary" sex descriptor.
 Children born with an "indeterminate sex" may have their sex listed as "indeterminate", "intersex", or "unspecified".